Conflicts of Interest, Impermissible Activities, and Ethics

 Key Rules

-• Trading on or tipping others to trade on material nonpublic information violates Section 10(b) of the Securities Exchange Act of 1934 (SEA) and Securities and Exchange Commission (SEC) Rule 10b-5
+• Trading on or tipping others to trade on material nonpublic information violates the Securities Exchange Act of 1934 antifraud provisions, including the general antifraud rule prohibiting any manipulative or deceptive device in connection with the purchase or sale of a security

 • Information barriers ("Chinese walls") are common compliance tools to prevent material nonpublic information (MNPI) from flowing between departments